 Why FinOps still lives in Excel

-FinOps still lives in Excel not because tools are weak, but because the discipline has never stabilised its foundations long enough for deep engineering to occur.
+FinOps still relies on Excel, not due to weak tools, but because the discipline hasn't stabilised its foundations long enough for deep engineering to happen.

 Financial reporting stabilised around three mandatory lenses: balance sheet, profit and loss, and cash flow.
 They are imperfect.
-They omit things that matter.
+They omit things that matter*.
 They are often criticised.
 But they are stable enough that an ecosystem can engineer deeply against them.
-Because everyone understands the base numbers, narrative and interpretation move upward.
-Ratios, commentary, and context sit on top of shared structure.
+Because everyone understands the base numbers, narrative and interpretation move upwards.
+Ratios, commentary, and context sit on top of the shared structure.

 For FinOps to mature, this author feels that it should define mandatory reporting primitives at the statement level.
 For example: